gustavotassi/node-url-shortener/README.md

 ### .env

-Configure `.env.template` as you wish :)
+Configure `.env.template` as you wish.
 And don't forget to remove the `.template` from the file name, otherwise it won't work :(